nikolaradon/CulturalHub_project/README.md

 ## Contributing
 If you would like to contribute to the project, please follow these steps:

-Fork the repository.
+1. Fork the repository.
-Create a new branch: git checkout -b feature-name.
+2. Create a new branch: `git checkout -b feature-name`.
-Make your changes and commit them: git commit -m 'Add feature'.
+3. Make your changes and commit them: `git commit -m 'Add feature'`.
-Push to the branch: git push origin feature-name.
+4. Push to the branch: `git push origin feature-name`.
-Submit a pull request.
+5. Submit a pull request.